Front-Line Readiness: The Metrics That Drive Faster Vehicle Turnaround

 Approval Bottlenecks

-If managers aren’t reviewing and approving work requests promptly, vehicles sit idle waiting for authorization.
+If managers aren’t reviewing and approving reconditioning work requests promptly, vehicles sit idle waiting for authorization.
+A vehicle that needs $800 in brake work but waits 3 days for approval has burned $120-$135 in holding costs before a wrench is even picked up.

 Photography Scheduling